keenlabs/Keen-Docs/source/clients/ruby/usage_guide.rst

                  })

     # Since we have opted to use the RedisStorageHandler, the above event is now stored in Redis.
-    # Now we need to send those events to Keen by evoking the Worker.
+    # Now we need to send those events to Keen by invoking the Worker.

     worker = Keen::Async::Worker.new(mykeenclient)
     result = worker.process_queue

-After running your program, you data is immediately available in Keen.
+After running your program, your data is immediately available in Keen.
 Login and check it out!